codewithshadman/blog/_posts/2025-01-09-the-only-microservice-template-youll-ever-need.md

 Through Dependency Injection (DI), the `MongoRepository<Order, Guid>` is injected into command handlers like `CreateOrderCommandHandler`, allowing the infrastructure layer's data access logic to be seamlessly integrated into the application without coupling the business logic to a specific technology like MongoDB.
 This makes the code more modular and testable.

 ---

+## Further Explore

+To deepen your understanding of the BytLabs Microservice Template, we recommend exploring how certain components are implemented to achieve scalability and maintainability:

+1. **Event Handling: `SendEmailOrderCreatedEventHandler`**
+   - Review the implementation of the [`SendEmailOrderCreatedEventHandler`](https://github.com/bytlabs/BytLabs.MicroserviceTemplate/blob/main/src/BytLabs.MicroserviceTemplate.Application/Events/OrderCreatedEvents/SendEmailOrderCreatedEventHandler.cs) to see how domain events are handled in a decoupled manner.
+   - This showcases how disconnected operations, such as sending emails upon an `OrderCreatedEvent`, can be efficiently handled as event handlers.

+2. **Roadmap for Integration Events**
+   - Understand the distinction between **Domain Events** and **Integration Events**:
+     - **Domain Events**: Scoped to a single service, reflecting changes within the service's domain.
+     - **Integration Events**: Cross-service events enabling communication and consistency across the distributed system.
+   - The BytLabs Microservice Template is planning to enhance its architecture to support **integration events** alongside domain events.
+[Click here](https://github.com/bytlabs/BytLabs.MicroserviceTemplate?tab=readme-ov-file#roadmap) to explore what's coming up on our roadmap.

+---

 ## Conclusion